aleju/papers/neural-nets/Pixel_Recurrent_Neural_Networks.md

 # Summary

+*Note*: This paper felt rather hard to read.
+The summary might not have hit exactly what the authors tried to explain.

 * What
   * The authors describe multiple architectures that can model the distributions of images.
   * These networks can be used to generate new images or to complete existing ones.